tochman/the_blue_print/chapters/09-1-build-optimization.md

 This isn't just technical magic.
 Each step solves specific user experience problems.

-## Your First Build Optimization: Getting Started Right
+## Your first build optimization: Getting started right

 Let's start with the basics and build complexity gradually.
 You don't need to become a webpack expert to deploy React applications successfully.

-### Step 1: Understanding Your Current Build {.unnumbered .unlisted}
+### Step 1: Understanding your current build {.unnumbered .unlisted}

 Before optimizing anything, you need to understand what you're starting with.
 Most React projects use Create React App or Vite, which provide good defaults but can be improved.